Follow these steps to try to get insurance coverage for your breast implant removal:

 What Do I Look For?

 Once you have your policy, look for language about breast implant removal.
-If you don’t see any language about breast implant removal, search for language on cosmetic surgery.
+If you don’t see any language about breast implant removal, search for language on complications from cosmetic surgery.
 If you cannot find any specific language about breast implant removal, you should also look to see what your insurance company’s definition of “medically necessary” is.
 It is also important to check whether your insurance plan requires pre-authorization for any surgeries.

 If you’re using an electronic copy, you don’t need to read the entire document.
 You can easily find terms using the “Control+F” keys on your keyboard.
 That will provide a “search box” that will search for any words you enter.
-Just enter the word “implant” or “cosmetic” or “silicone” in the search box.
+Just enter the word “breast” or “cosmetic” or “medically” in the search box.
 If you are unable to find what you need in the lengthy document, call your member services line and ask for assistance to locate the correct pages.

 2) File for Pre-Authorization